Last Updated on July 28, 2021 by Michelle Moyer

 - Top 5 All-Around Niagara Falls Canada Wineries Here is a collaborative list and Niagara Falls winery guide for the top Niagara Falls Canada wineries to visit on your next trip to the Falls.

-- Winter Festival of Lights at Niagara Falls Canada The Winter Festival of Lights is now Canada's biggest and brightest lighting display and is estimated to attract nearly 1 million visits a year.
-This FREE event celebrates the holiday season from November until the middle of January and is sponsored by the Ontario Power Generation.
+- Winter Festival of Lights in Niagara Falls Canada Enjoy the FREE Winter Festival of Lights in Niagara Falls Canada which is now Canada's biggest and brightest lighting display with nearly 1 million visits a year.
+This event celebrates the holiday season from November until January and is sponsored by the Ontario Power Generation.

 - Niagara Falls in the Winter – Memorable Things to Do There are lots of things to do in Niagara Falls in the winter.
 Let me show you the sites in Niagara Falls and lots of things to do even in the cold weather!

 Where is the best winery in Niagara Falls Canada?

 Recommended by Christina from Travel2next

 Peller Estates’ cellar door is a grand European-style chateau among the vineyards.
 The winery started in British Columbia and expanded to Ontario and Nova Scotia.
 Four generations of the Peller family form the team of this family-owned Canadian company.
 Peller Estates offers unique hands-on learning tours to guests who can stroll amongst the vines, learn to smoke cheese with a blowtorch or rug up to drink Icewine.
 The winery has a well-stocked shop, where you can buy wine and gifts.
 And there are two restaurants you can go to for a delicious meal.
 The Barrel House Grill offers casual dining on the patio while The Winery Restaurant is one of the top restaurants in Niagara Falls for paddock-to-plate dining, excellent service, and wine paired with your meals.